open-telemetry/semantic-conventions/docs/database/cosmosdb.md

 Refer [db.client.cosmosdb.operation.request_charge](#metric-dbclientcosmosdboperationrequest_charge) metrics for dimensions.

-### Metric: `db.response.returned_rows`
+### Metric: `db.client.response.returned_rows`

 This metric is [required][MetricRequired].

 It captures the number of items returned by a query or feed operation in Azure Cosmos DB.
 It helps identify response sizes that may contribute to high latency, increased memory/CPU usage, or network call failures.
-This metric follows the common [db.response.returned_rows](/docs/database/database-metrics.md#metric-dbclientresponserow_count) definition.
+This metric follows the common [db.client.response.returned_rows](/docs/database/database-metrics.md##metric-dbclientresponsereturned_rows) definition.

 Refer [db.client.cosmosdb.operation.request_charge](#metric-dbclientcosmosdboperationrequest_charge) metrics for dimensions.